 |The Change Group||Neuer Markt 2, 1010 Wien, Austria||+43 1 9610666|

 |Interchange Austria||Stephansplatz 9, 1010 Wien, Austria||+43 1 5339622|

 |Interchange Austria||Vienna Airport Terminal 1, Vienna-Schwechat 1300||+43 1 7007 39535|

 While a currency exchange office can be convenient, you’ll not find the best exchange rates there, even if ‘zero commission’ is advertised.
 Opt instead to withdraw cash from a trusted ATM operator and choose to be charged in EUR.
 Each time you use an ATM you’ll be charged a fee, so plan ahead and make one or two larger withdrawals instead of numerous smaller transactions.

-Better yet, if either you or a friend have access to a EUR bank account in Vienna, use Wise and make the transfer ahead of time.
+Better yet, if either you or a friend have access to a EUR bank account in Vienna, use Wise and make the transfer ahead of time to send money to Austria.
 Not only does Wise use the real mid-market exchange rate to convert your money (which almost always beat the banks), but since your currency is received and sent via local banking systems in both your home country and Europe, all those nasty international bank fees magically disappear.